-- STEP 1 Click Port Management > PoE > Statistics. - STEP 2 Select the unit and port in the Unit and Port fields. - STEP 3 Select the Refresh Rate. - STEP 4 The following fields are displayed for the selected interface:
+- STEP 1 Click Port Management > PoE > Statistics. - STEP 2 Select the port in the Interface field. - STEP 3 Select the Refresh Rate.

+STEP 4 The following fields are displayed for the selected interface:

 Consumption History

 - Average Consumption over Last Hour-Average of all PoE consumption readings in the last hour. - Average Consumption over Last Day-Average of all PoE consumption readings in the last day. - Average Consumption over Last Week-Average of all PoE consumption readings in the last week.